elastic/ecctl/docs/ecctl_platform_constructor_show.md

 ## ecctl platform constructor show

-Returns information about the constructor with given ID
+Returns information about the constructor with given ID (Available for ECE only)

 ### Synopsis

-Returns information about the constructor with given ID
+Returns information about the constructor with given ID (Available for ECE only)

 ```
 ecctl platform constructor show <constructor id> [flags]